callumacrae/lynx.io/articles/javascript-immediate-functions.md

 		}
 	})();

 That works fine, but is not hoisted, as it is a function expression, not a function declaration.
+We also don't need the else statement; as the if statement always returns something, the second function will only be returned if `isIE()` doesn't return truthy anyway.
+I've left the else statement in for readability reasons, though.

 <p>&nbsp;</p>